StrawChannel95/apocalyptic-wonderland.github.io/README.md

 **This isn't a complete list.
 This list just has some of the highlights.
 I will leave it to you to find the rest of the hundreds of features that this list adds.**

--   All mods are Rootbuilded, meaning that the Root folder is completely clean.
-(This is what allows us to install the list and then TTW).
+-   Old Old World makes use of the Root Builder MO2 plugin, which ensures the game installation folder doesn't get modified.

 -   A complete UI overhaul thanks to [Vanilla UI Plus](https://www.nexusmods.com/newvegas/mods/80642](https://www.moddb.com/mods/vanilla-ui-plus/downloads/vanilla-ui-plus-nv)) by [Axonis](https://www.moddb.com/members/axonis).